 OK, well I have briefly mentioned how it works, but let’s look at it a little closer shall we?

 Genealogy Freelancers make it very easy for you to get the help that you are after.
-In fact, they make it a point to make it as easy as 1, 2, 3.
+They make it a point to make it as easy as 1, 2, 3.

 1. Post your project